 We’ve written a guide explaining how options give leverage where we explain how options provide increased buying power to traders.

-This style of investing with margin is seen as riskier for beginners but a very good way to increase profits if you know how to handle the market swings.
+This style of investing with leverage is seen as riskier for beginners but a very good way to increase profits if you know how to handle the market swings.

 Many leveraged products are more flexible and some investors prefer them over the real asset on a stock exchange.